arnauudG/soda-snowflake-certification/airflow/README.md

 - **Purpose**: Overall quality monitoring
 - **Thresholds**: Monitoring and alerting
 - **Checks**: Cross-layer validation, trend analysis

+### Superset Upload Task

+The `superset_upload_data` task is automatically executed at the end of the pipeline:

+- **Purpose**: Upload quality data to Superset for visualization
+- **Health Checks**: Verifies Superset container and database are available before proceeding
+- **Workflow**:
+  1. Updates Soda data source names to match database configuration
+  2. Extracts latest data from Soda Cloud API
+  3. Organizes data (keeps only latest files)
+  4. Uploads to Superset PostgreSQL database
+- **Requirements**: Superset must be running (`make superset-up`)
+- **Failure Handling**: Task fails with clear error message if Superset is not available
+- **Manual Alternative**: Can be run manually with `make superset-upload-data`

 ## Monitoring & Observability